 Explanation:

-A. Incorrect.
-Attraction occurs when currents are in the same direction.
+A. Attraction: Attraction only happens if the currents flow in the same direction.

-D. Incorrect.
-A neutral point exists between wires with currents in the same direction, not opposite directions.
+D. Neutral point: A neutral point occurs when currents are in the same direction, not opposite.

 18. The minimum angle of deviation is 27° when the ray of light passes through a prism of refracting angle of 47°.
 Calculate the approximate refractive index of the prism.